Machado didn't make it in time – his daughter accepted the award

 According to the head of the Nobel Institute, it has been more demanding than expected to get Machado safely to Oslo.

 She simply lives under death threats from the regime.
-That threat applies even when she is outside the country, from both the regime and the regime's friends around the world, Kristian Berg Harpviken tells NRK.
+That threat applies even when she is outside the country, from both the regime and from the regime's friends around the world, Kristian Berg Harpviken tells NRK.

 58-year-old María Corina Machado is awarded the Peace Prize for her "tireless work in promoting democratic rights for the Venezuelan people and for her struggle to achieve a just and peaceful transition from dictatorship to democracy," according to the citation.